Fixed Cost Definition

 It might well be that after 5 years the landlord will increase the rent to say 3,000 per month.
 The rent is still a fixed cost, it has not varied in the relation to the level of production activity within the business.
 Such a cost is often called a step fixed cost, as it changes in steps over a period of time.

-Is Salary a Fixed Cost? – If salaries are not related to the level of production or selling activity, then they are a fixed cost.
+If salaries are not related to the level of production or selling activity, then they are fixed costs.
 For example management salaries will not change with the level of factory output.

 The nature of it being fixed has been determined by the method of depreciation.
-Had the business decided to write the machine off based on usage (say production hours), then it would have varied with the level of production and would not be classified as a fixed cost.
+Had the business decided to write the machine off based on usage (say production hours), then it would have varied with the level of production and would not be classified as fixed costs.

-Is Labor a Fixed Cost? – Labor is not normally a fixed costs as it will vary with the level of production.
+Labor is not normally a fixed cost as it will vary with the level of production.
 There are of course examples of labor which do not vary with the level of business activity and these would be classified as fixed.

 Importance of Fixed Cost Identification